-Distribution Network Owner/Operator (NO) gas pressure obligations and actions j p Obligation Each NO must ensure all practicable steps are taken to prevent the supply system presenting a significant risk of harm or damage, by implementing an SMS.
+Distribution Network Owner/Operator (NO) gas pressure obligations and actions Obligation Each NO must implement an SMS.
 (SM Regulations reg30) The purpose of an SMS is to ensure as far as is reasonably practicable that the supply system does not present a significant risk of serious harm to the public or significant damage to property.
-(SM Regulations reg3) Means of Compliance Each NO develops, maintains and implements an SMS that, for example, allows for maintaining equipment (pressure regulators and relief valves) and systems to ensure that gas is delivered from the system, normally into a GMS, at safe pressures.
+(SM Regulations reg3) Means of Compliance Each NO develops, maintains and implements an SMS that, for example, allows for maintaining equipment (pressure regulators and relief valves) and systems to ensure that gas is delivered from the system, normally into a

+GMS, at safe pressures.
 (Good industry practice.
 For example, see GasNet 2018 AMP s5.3 Network Pressure Control) Obligation Each NO will manage network pressure to ensure minimum supply requirements are maintained and the MAOP of the system is not exceeded.
 (AS/NZS 4645 s6.3.1, and good industry practice) Means of Compliance Each NO designs and operates suitable pressure control equipment and notifies affected parties of any pressure excursions or emergencies where it believes gas cannot be delivered at safe operational pressures.
 (Good industry practice.
 For example, see GasNet 2018 AMP s10.13 Safety and Operating Plan) urement System Operator/Operator (GMSO) ure obligations and actions Obligation Each GMSO must manage metering and delivery pressures within set limits.
 (AS/NZS 4645 s6.3, NZS 5259, and good industry practice) Means of Compliance Each GMSO designs and operates suitable pressure control equipment and advises affected retailers where it becomes aware that gas cannot be delivered at agreed metering pressures as a result, for example, of low inlet pressures or GMS malfunction.
 (Good industry practice.) ers/Retailers (W/R) ure obligations and actions Obligation Each W/R must ensure that gas it supplies at a consumer's point of supply is at a pressure that ensures the safe supply, passage, and use of the gas, where the gas is used for its intended purpose in a properly functioning gas installation.
-(SM Regulation s reg42)

-Means of Compliance Each W/R holds service provider agreements with the TSOs and/or NOs and/or GMSOs, with delivery pressure related provisions.
-Also, each W/R promptly advises their customers of any breach of SM Regulations reg 42, giving full details.
+(SM Regulations reg42) Means of Compliance Each W/R holds service provider agreements with the TSO and/or NOs and/or GMSOs, with delivery pressure related provisions.
+Also, each W/R promptly advises their customers of any breach of SM Regulations reg42, giving full details.
 Where necessary W/Rs will share with NOs the consumption profiles of industrial customers (greater than 10 TJ) or customers on networks where capacity is limited, in order that NOs are able to maintain pressure requirements across their distribution networks.
-(Good industry practice.) industry practice.)
+(Good industry practice.)